 Excepted Holder Limit.
 The term "Excepted Holder Limit" shall mean, provided that the affected Excepted Holder agrees to comply with the requirements established by the Charter or by the Board of Directors pursuant to Section 7.2.7 and subject to adjustment pursuant to Section 7.2.8, the percentage limit established for an Excepted Holder by the Charter or by the Board of Directors pursuant to Section 7.2.7.
-Subject to adjustment pursuant to Section 7.2.8(b), the Excepted Holder Limit for Stanley C. Middleman shall be thirteen and one-half percent (13.5%) in value or in number of shares, whichever is more restrictive, of the outstanding shares of any class or series of Capital Stock of the Corporation or such other percentage as determined by the Board of Directors in accordance with Sections 7.2.7 and 7.2.8.
+Subject to adjustment pursuant to Section 7.2.8(b), the Excepted Holder Limit for Stanley C. Middleman shall be thirteen percent (13%) in value or in number of shares, whichever is more restrictive, of the outstanding shares of any class or series of Capital Stock of the Corporation.